spamalot/quichem/README.rst

 ``quichem``
 ===========

-.. sidebar:: Contents

-    .. contents:: :local:

 ``quichem`` is a utility written in pure Python allowing for fast input and parsing of chemical formulae and equations.
 Entering data does not require any modifier keys or keystrokes to be pressed.

 ``quichem`` is distributed under the GNU LGPL.

 Looking for the Windows application?
-Download it from ``quichem``\ s `SourceForge page <http://sourceforge.net/projects/quichem>`_.
+Download it from ``quichem``'s `SourceForge page <http://sourceforge.net/projects/quichem>`_.